json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 We can describe this kind of constraint more efficiently and with with better error messaging by using `if`/`then`.
-This allows the user to explicitly specify the constraint to be used to select which alternative the schema should be used to validate the schema.
+This allows the user to explicitly specify the constraint to be used to select which subschema should be used.
 However, this pattern has problems of it's own.
 It's verbose, error prone, and not particularly intuitive, which leads most people to avoid it.

 ```jsonschema
 {